stormpython/stormpython.github.io/_posts/2014-02-14-transitioning-from-academica-to-industry-with-insight.md

 <p>
   Rough.
 I won't lie, interviewing is tough.
 You are constantly tested and no one cares that you have a PhD, Masters, etc.
   They just want to know if you can do whatever it is they need you to do with very little to no guidance.
-Many times, they may not even know what they are looking for or you are not sure about what they want until the interview.
+Many times, they may not even know what they are looking for or you are not sure what they want until the interview.
 You will have to study daily and cram like you would for exams.
 I had a lot of catching up to do since I have never taken a formal computer science course (not that that is a prerequisite).
 But you certainly need to know certain things depending on the path in data science you intend to choose.